vhub-team/native-db/functions/0x7E9DFE24AC1E58EF.md

 # PED::IS_PED_SHOOTING_IN_AREA

 ## Summary
-Checks that a ped is shooting in an area.
+Checks that a ped is shooting in an area

 ## Parameters
 * **PED_INDEX** pedIndex